uptonking/note4yaoo/note-react-pattern.md

   - return React.createElement(props.component, props)
 - This pattern is very powerful and allows for great flexibility, as well as a way to interoperate with other libraries, such as your favorite routing or forms library.
   - But it also comes with a small caveat!
   - Using an inline function as an argument for the component prop may result in unexpected unmounting, since a new component is passed every time React renders.
-F

 ```JS
 import { Link } from 'react-router-dom';